The word Protein stems from the Greek word ‘Protos’, which means ‘first’.

 As a result, Kachava contains 8.81 grams of antioxidants sourced from berries, 1 gram of adaptogens including Maca Root, 493 mg of Veggies, 100 mg of Digestive enzymes, 11.06 grams of fiber, 50 mg of pre and probiotics and 24.75 grams of Protein, in each shake.

 At 220 calories, Kachava is well within my calorie count for the day as well.
-Healthy easy option for those looking to not only get an edge and the boost that they need but also for those looking to lose weight.
+Again, kachava beats its alternatives quite easily when it comes to offering a healthy easy option for those looking to not only get an edge and the boost that they need but also for those looking to lose weight.

 Why I love it